cloudfoundry-attic/multi-buildpack/README.md

 - The multi-buildpack will download + run all the buildpacks in this list in the specified order.

-- It will use the app start command given by the last buildpack run.
+- It will use the app start command given by the final buildpack (the last buildpack in your `multi-buildpack.yml`).

-## Details

-- This will not work with system buildpacks.
-Ex. the following `multi-buildpack.yml` file will not work:
+- The multi-buildpack buildpack will not work with system buildpacks.
+You must use urls as shown above.
+Ex. the following `multi-buildpack.yml` file will **not** work:

 ```yaml
 buildpacks: